 I’m working as a clerk in a government Intermediate school, although my job is transferable and I can easily get a transfer from Lucknow to Noida but due to her dominating attitude I decided to live with my parents in Lucknow.

-I filed a divorce petition on 5 July 2013 on the ground of cruelty thereupon she filed false criminal case against me and my other family members under section 498 A/504/506/323 IPC and 5/6 DP Act.
-She again mount pressure on me to withdraw my divorce petition but I want divorce at all.
+I filed a divorce petition on 5 July 2013 on the ground of cruelty thereupon she filed a false criminal case against me and my other family members under section 498 A/504/506/323 IPC and 5/6 DP Act.
+She again mounts pressure on me to withdraw my divorce petition but I want a divorce at all.
 Kindly advice what I should do?

-Her subsequent act i.e. filing of criminal case in retaliation of divorce petition may constitute matrimonial cruelty if court acquits all the accused on the ground of false case.
-It may be possible that criminal case take more time to decide but during the trial of criminal case you have to amend your divorce petition and take additional plea of divorce i.e. matrimonial cruelty and stall the proceeding till the decision of criminal case.
+Her subsequent act i.e. filing of a criminal case in retaliation of divorce petition may constitute matrimonial cruelty if the court acquits all the accused on the ground of false case.
+It may be possible that criminal case takes more time to decide but during the trial of a criminal case, you have to amend your divorce petition and take the additional plea of divorce i.e. matrimonial cruelty and stall the proceeding till the decision of the criminal case.

-Court is bound to initiate preliminary inquiry in complaint under section 498 – A of IPC and section 5/6 D. P. Act.
-At this stage you cannot challenge cognizance of the complaint on above mentioned case law.
+The court is bound to initiate a preliminary inquiry in a complaint under section 498 – A of IPC and section 5/6 D. P. Act.
+At this stage, you cannot challenge the cognizance of the complaint on the above-mentioned case law.
 You have to contest your case.